Alfredo Escalera: Post-championship career

 Escalera and Argüello had a rematch, on February 4, 1979, in Rimini, and Escalera held a small lead on the judges' cards after 12 rounds.
 However, he was knocked out in round 13 by Argüello.
 Shortly after drawing (tying) with Antonio Cruz in ten rounds in October of that year, he announced his retirement.

 In 1980, Escalera dedicated himself to the sport of professional wrestling, competing on the Puerto Rican professional wrestling circuit.
 However, in 1981, he launched a boxing comeback.
 He lost to future world light welterweight champion Gene Hatcher in San Antonio, but he beat former world title challenger Maurice Termite Watkins at "The Battle of the Champions'" undercard in Miami, to complete his 1982 boxing campaign.

 In 1983, he avenged his loss to Hatcher, scoring a ten-round unanimous decision win at the Roberto Durán-Davey Moore world title fight undercard in Madison Square Garden.
 On September 15 of that year he lost to future world title challenger Charlie White Lighting Brown.

+Professional boxing record

 Retirement

 After the Brown fight, Escalera announced his retirement from boxing once again.
 Shortly after, it was discovered that he had eyesight problems and had been fighting almost blinded for his last few fights.

 Escalera now enjoys the fruits of his career in his farm in Puerto Rico.
 His son, Alfredo Escalera Jr., was once a boxer himself, who is based in Florida.